mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-07-28-adolvsson-portrait.md

 ---
 layout: media
-title: "Weirdo with a beardo"
+title: "Weirdo with a Beardo"
 excerpt: "PaperFaces portrait of @adolvsson drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-adolvsson-twitter-lg.jpg